How to Dispose of a Mattress

 If you think about it, you’re not just selling your bed—you’re also selling the bacteria and dandruff you’ve shed as well.
 While you could sleep on the bed just fine, your buyer’s health may be affected by left behind allergens.

-The bacteria and other foreign particles are a significant reason why mattress companies can no longer resell used beds.
+The bacteria and other foreign particles are a significant reason why mattress companies can no longer resell used mattresses.
 It isn’t sanitary.
 Besides, if a product has become too old and dirty for you to use it, you shouldn’t sell it to someone else.

 If you think your old mattress is usable, we highly suggest donating the bed to a non-profit charity.
 You can find them locally or internationally.
 Donation to these places will ensure your donation goes to someone in genuine need.